B. J. Harrington: Essex Police

 In April 2017, Harrington was seconded to Essex Police to work as the deputy chief constable.

-On 4 October 2018, Harrington became chief constable in October 2018.
+On 4 October 2018, Harrington became chief constable.

 Alongside his responsibilities with Essex Police, Harrington is also the chair of the National Police Chiefs' Council Operations Coordination Committee (NOCC) and leads the Joint Emergency Interoperability Programme (JESIP).

-On 18 October 2022, police, fire and crime commissioner, Roger Hirst, reappointed Harrington towards the end of his five year contract, with Harrington's contract as chief constable of Essex being until October 2026.
+On 18 October 2022, police, fire and crime commissioner Roger Hirst reappointed Harrington towards the end of his five-year contract, with Harrington's contract as chief constable of Essex being until October 2026.

+On 1 May 2026, Harrington announced that he would retire from Essex Police, with his retirement taking effect on 23 July 2026.

 Personal life

 Harrington is married to a former police officer from the Metropolitan Police and has two teenage daughters.